Discover how our physical activity fund has helped make a difference in the workplace

 Pilates classes at IOPC

-The Independent Office of Police Conduct in Wakefield were awarded £250 to help towards instructor costs for their lunchtime pilates classes.
+The Independent Office of Police Conduct in Wakefield were awarded some funds to help towards instructor costs for their lunchtime pilates classes.
 The initiative has brought colleagues together socially and they have are certainly enjoying the benefits of pilates:

 - “Loved it - so relaxing and great for my bad back.
 I would definitely do this again.
 Huge thanks to our lovely instructor for being supportive and inclusive for those of us who are slightly less fit.”